 In 1922, a completely new plant was built on the same site, with major renovations in 1954 and 1969.
-Today Elyria owns and operates a state of the art Class IV surface water treatment plant that utilizes modern water treatment practices and has a state of the art computer system that monitors the plant and distribution system.
+Today Elyria owns and operates a Class IV surface water treatment plant that utilizes modern water treatment practices and has a state of the art computer system that monitors the plant and distribution system.